AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ## Interpret the results

-The response to the `productSearch` query can contain details about each product returned as well as information about the ordering of the results.
+The response to the `productSearch` query can contain details about each product returned and information about the ordering of the results.

 ### Facets